econ-ark/HARK/README.md

 ## API Documentation

-Documentation for the latest release is at [HARK ReadTheDocs](https://docs.econ-ark.org/).
-Version-specific documentation is available from the same source.
+Documentation for the latest release is at [docs.econ-ark.org](https://docs.econ-ark.org/reference/).

 ## Introduction